 - Other spices: Nutmeg, ground cardamom, ginger powder, chai spice, and gingerbread spice are all optional flavorings, added to taste.

 - Nut butter: To add extra richness, heart-healthy fat, and protein, you can add a spoonful of your favorite nut or seed butter to the mixture.
-I recommend hazelnut butter for a healthy hot chocolate that reminds you of Nutella or peanut butter (because peanut butter and chocolate are a match made in heaven!).
+I recommend hazelnut butter for a healthy hot chocolate that reminds you of Nutella or peanut butter.

 - Maca powder: This superfood powder is packed with health benefits, nutrients, and a malty caramel flavor.